Skip to secondary navigation Skip to main content

 • Frequently: Activities that are performed approximately 60%-89% of the time.

-• Fully conform: For any ICT product to be conformant, the entire ICT product must meet all applicable Section 508 standards.
+• Fully conform: Requires that an entire ICT product meets every applicable Section 508 standard.
 For example, for a web page to fully conform to Section 508, the entire web page must meet all applicable 38 WCAG Level A and AA Success Criteria.

 G

-• Government Off-the-shelf (GOTS): Product that is developed with funding and specificity from a government agency.
-The government agency controls all aspects of their GOTS product.
+• Government off-the-shelf (GOTS): Product that is developed with funding and specificity from a government agency.

 I

-• Internet: A network of information that can be accessed by the public.
+• Internet: A network of information accessible by the public.
 For the purposes of this assessment, extranet should be reported under internet-related questions.

 K

-• Kiosk: A closed functionality device providing information and/or services on a digital screen that is locked down so that users may not adjust settings nor install or attach assistive technology.
+• Kiosk: A closed functionality device providing information or services on a digital screen that is locked down so users may not adjust settings nor install or attach assistive technology.

 L

-• Lifecycle (life cycle): Structured method(s) for the management of electronic information, technology and services which categorizes everything that should be done to accomplish a program or project into distinct phases.
-For this Section 508 Accessibility Assessment, the term is used to generally describe the phases of a product, including budgeting, procurement, development, testing, operation, content creation, and change management.
+• Lifecycle (life cycle): Phases a product goes through, including development, operation, and management.
+For this Assessment, the term typically refers to the phases of a product, including budgeting, procurement, development, testing, operation, content creation, and change management.

 M